Wilfongjt/source-data/README.md

 ## Conventions
 ### Table Names
  * A noun is preferred to a verb, plurals are preferred to singular
+ * Underscores are the preferred separator.
+Spaces and hyphens are not recommended.
  * Lowercase is preferred to everything else
 ### Column Names
  * Underscores are the preferred separator.
 Spaces and hyphens are not recommended.